ctkelley/SIAMFANLEquations.jl/README.md

 - 0.5.z for z > 3 are preparatory releases for the announcement to NA-Digest.

 - 0.6.0 is the NA-Digest release.
 At that point the text should be in final(?) draft form, the solvers and examples should be done, and the writing should be in the final proofreading stage.
-0.6.y for y>0 will be bug fixex, typo management, response to community complaints ...
+0.6.y for y>0 will be bug fixes, typo management, response to community complaints ...

 - 0.z.w for 7 <= z <= 9 will be milestone releases for things like (1) chapter on case studies, (2) shipment of ms to publisher, (3) fixes for problems found in copy editing, ...